 The FCG is available to foster parents who have a child placed in their care by an order of the court.
-It is a non-contributory cash grant valued at R830 per month from April 2014.
+It is a non-contributory cash grant valued at R860 per month from April 2015.
 The grant was initially intended as financial support for children removed from their families and placed in foster care for protection in situations of abuse or neglect.
 However, it is increasingly used to provide financial support to caregivers of children who are orphaned.
 The appropriateness and effectiveness of this approach have been questioned.

-The number of FCGs remained stable for many years while foster care was applicable only to children in the traditional child protection system.
+The number of FCGs remained stable for many years while foster care was applicable mainly to children in the traditional child protection system.
 Its rapid expansion since 2003 coincides with the rise in HIV-related orphaning and an implied policy change by the Department of Social Development, which from 2003 started encouraging family members (particularly grandmothers) caring for orphaned children to apply for foster care and the associated grant.
 Over the following five years the number of FCGs increased by over 50,000 per year as orphans were brought into the foster care system.
 The increases were greatest in provinces with large numbers of orphaned children: the Eastern Cape, KwaZulu-Natal, Limpopo and Mpumalanga.

 However, by 2009 the foster care system itself was struggling to keep pace with the number of FCGs due to the required initial investigations and reports by social workers, court-ordered placements through a children's court, and additional two-yearly social worker reviews and court-ordered extensions.
 Neither the welfare services nor the courts had the capacity to keep up with the two-yearly extensions.
 SASSA, which administers the grants, is not allowed to pay the FCG without a valid court order or extension order.
 Over 110,000 FCGs lapsed in the two years between April 2009 and March 2011 because of backlogs in the extensions of court orders.
-This is reflected on the graph as a leveling of FCGs, as new FCGs were still being processed during this period.
+This is reflected on the graph (on the next page) as a leveling of FCGs, as new FCGs were still being processed during this period.

 In 2011 a court-ordered settlement stipulated that the foster care court orders that had expired - or that were going to expire in the following two years - must be deemed to have been extended until 8 June 2013.
 This effectively placed a moratorium on the lapsing of these FCGs.
-As a temporary solution social workers could extend orders administratively until December 2014, by which date a comprehensive legal solution must have been found to prevent qualifying families from losing their grants in future.11
+As a temporary solution social workers could extend orders administratively until December 2014, by which date a comprehensive legal solution should have been found to prevent qualifying families from losing their grants in future.
+No policy solution was developed by the 2014 cut-off date.
+Instead the Department of Social Development sought (and received) an urgent court order extending the date to the end of 2017.

 Since 2011, the number of new FCGs appears to have declined, and there has been a substantial increase in the number of grants that terminate at the end of each year, when children turn 18.
-The reason for further lapsing of grants between 2013 and 2014 remains to be investigated.
-In March 2014, 512,000 FCGs were paid each month to caregivers of children in foster care, down from 532,000 in March 2013.
-Nearly half of all grants go to just two provinces: KwaZulu-Natal (126,000) and Eastern Cape (116,000).
+In March 2015, 499,800 FCGs were paid each month to caregivers of children in foster care, down from 512,000 in March 2013.
+Nearly half of all grants go to just two provinces: KwaZulu-Natal (119,000) and Eastern Cape (116,000).
 These are also provinces with large numbers of maternal and double orphans.